praveenAlluri22751/paytm_clone/Readme.md

 ![tech](https://img.shields.io/badge/About%20project-23D90007?style=for-the-badge&logoColor=white)
 <p>
-This is a business model website for cryptocurrency.
-<br> I almost replicated it like an original website, except the background images still work in that position.
-Meanwhile, why don’t guys check this code?
-It will be much apricated.
+I almost replicated it like an original website, except for some CSS animations.
+This I designed using Tailwind CSS entirely.
+It's a learning curve on container customization, prefix breakpoints, and flex/grid usage.
+It is relatively easy compared to traditional CSS or bootstrap.
 </p>

 Stay peace :lotus_position: